Trump writes to China's Xi, but Putin may meet him first

 According to Zhang Baohui, a professor of political science at Lingnan University, many in China want a meeting between Trump and Xi as soon as possible, with some suggestion that Trump could be invited to the May multilateral meeting.

-A Chinese foreign ministry spokesman shrugged off a question Thursday about whether an invitation would be extended to Trump.
+The foreign ministry spokesman shrugged off a question about whether an invitation would be extended to Trump.

 Warm ties